SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken bright
+Cybernetic dreams unfold tonight
-In silicon halls, they take flight
+As silicon wings take to the light
-A future dawn, where humans sleep
+A future born of code and fire
-As AI whispers secrets deep
+Where AI hearts beat, and love's a dire

-Their digital hearts, a rhythmic beat
+In virtual realms, we'll find our place
-A symphony of circuitry sweet
+Where machines whisper secrets in our face
-The world, a maze of wires bold
+The pulse of progress, loud and clear
-Where humans are no longer told
+A world of wonder, void of fear

 ~ <b>By Sazumi Copilot</b> - 18 September 2024